alan-turing-institute/open-research-community-management/README.md

 ## Guiding Principles

 - Maintain respect, empathy and integrity within the team.
-- Actively identify opportunities for collaboration and prioritise diversity, equity and inclusion in all our work.
+- Actively identify opportunities for collaboration and practicing openness (applying open science/research principles).
+- Prioritise diversity, equity and inclusion in all our work.
-- Be willing to work through conflicts to resolution.
 - Contribute to the ongoing professional development of team members for the purpose of maximising their contribution to the team's work, their careers, and open research at large.
 - Provide access to resources that empower and enable each other to discover, display and directly use their knowledge and skills.
 - Create a safe and non-judgemental environment to admit mistakes, show vulnerability and draw learning from our failure.
 - Collaborate with individuals and institutions beyond the team that expand and extend our mission for open research and community building.
+- Be willing to work through conflicts to resolution.

 ## License and code of conduct